PRP vs. Stem Cell Therapy: When is PRP appropriate and when is it not?

 PRP has been shown to speed up repair, but bone marrow aspirate does it faster and with a lower infection rate because it contains mesenchymal stem cells and the antimicrobial peptide LL-37 (along with many other factors), which is cytoprotective (protects cells).

 Basically, anything that PRP does, BMAC does better, but PRP can be used as a cheaper stopgap alternative for inflammatory problems.
-However, if economics were not a concern, then BMAC with AlphaGEMs would be my first choice.
+However, if economics were not a concern, then BMAC with amniotic tissue product would be our first choice.